-- b.
-Preservation, Rehabilitation, Stabilization Existing City Debt: 5 points Projects being preserved that already have an existing mortgage from the City of Minneapolis or MCDA filed against the property. - c.
-Preservation, Rehabilitation, Stabilization Critical Physical Needs: 5 points Projects that are at risk of loss due to critical physical needs greater than \$25,000 per unit as defined in Minnesota Housing's Design Standards. - d.
-Preservation, Rehabilitation, and Stabilization Existing Project-Based Rental Assistance: 5 points
+Projects being preserved that already have an existing mortgage from the City of Minneapolis or MCDA filed against the property.

+Projects that are at risk of loss due to critical physical needs greater than \$225,000 per unit and/or have an existing HAP contract.

+d.
+Preservation, Rehabilitation, and Stabilization - Existing Project-Based Rental Assistance - 5 points

-Projects with existing project-based rental assistance for a minimum of 10 units and where such assistance has been committed to the property for at least 15 years prior to the year of application.
+Projects receiving existing project-based rental assistance for a minimum of 10 units and where such assistance has been committed to the property for at least 15 years prior to the year of application.

-P. New Construction or Adaptive Reuse: 15 Points
+P. New Construction or Adaptive Reuse: 10 15 Points